-In June 2015, Canada hosted the Women’s World Cup.
-Although the home team was knocked out in the quarter-final match against England, the tournament marked a turning point in the nation’s women’s program.
-The global sporting world also took notice: the event attracted a record number of viewers, putting to bed the idea that nobody cares about the women’s game.
-In America, they welcomed home their champion team with a ticker-tape parade.
+The Women’s World Cup attracted a record number of viewers, putting to bed the idea that nobody cares about the women’s game.
+In the United States, they welcomed home their champion team with a ticker-tape parade.
 Read more.

 Peruana fùtbolistas often face resistance from family, but the sport has proved to be an extremely effective tool for empowering communities.
 Read more.